getcellm/cellm/README.md

     }
     ```

-   You can also use OpenAI or Google as model provider.
+   Cellm uses Anthropic as the default model provider.
+You can also use models from OpenAI, Google, or run models locally.
 See the `appsettings.Local.*.json*` files for examples.

 4. Install dependencies:
    ```cmd